Is Distilled Water Safe To Drink? Uses, Benefits, Risks

 • Laboratory experiments

-• Medical devices such as continuous positive airway pressure (CPAP) for sleep apnea
+• Medical devices such as CPAP devices for sleep apnea

-The distillation process eradicates total dissolved solids (TDS) from the water, just like reverse osmosis (RO) and deionization (DI).
+The distillation process removes total dissolved solids (TDS) from the water, similar to reverse osmosis (RO) and deionization (DI).
 To remove volatile organic compounds (VOCs), a carbon postfilter is added to a water distiller.
+Here are a few contaminants that get eliminated in the process:

 • Algae